-Nothing can prepare you for a visit to the Omaha landing beach in Normandy in northern France.
+Nothing can prepare you for the emotional impact of visiting the Omaha landing beach in northern France.
 On a sun-drenched August afternoon, it is difficult to reconcile this golden beach, and the happy holidaymakers frolicking in its gently rolling waves, with the horror of the events of June 6th, 1944.

 The D-Day landings were pivotal in the liberation of Nazi-occupied north-western Europe in WW2.
 Codenamed Operation Neptune, the Allied seaborne invasion, involving British, American and Canadian troops, was the largest in history.
 The 60-mile stretch of the Normandy coast was split into five assault beaches: Utah & Omaha (USA), Gold, Juno and Sword (UK & Canada).
 Preceded by an airborne invasion of more than 18,000 paratroopers into northern France, over 132,000 ground troops landed on these beaches.
 Although the Allies did not immediately achieve their aim of capturing major Normandy cities such as Caen and Bayeux, this assault paved the way for liberating north-western Europe.